 3.1 INTRODUCTION

-This chapter describes system and detailed logic for each of the functions of the TC-59 Tape Control Unit.
+This chapter describes system and detailed logic for each of the TC59 Magnetic Tape Transport Control functions.
 The logic drawings in Chapter 6 are referenced in the text for the convenience of the reader.

 3.2 SYSTEM DESCRIPTION